 - Reduced cleanliness & personal hygiene

-- Increased tension in relationship
+- Increased tension in the relationship

 But romanticism isn’t dead.

 Remember to tell them how incredible they are.
 How much you value them.
-Even small things like saying good morning with a kiss goes a long way to preserving a relationship during van life.
+Even small things like saying good morning with a kiss go a long way to preserving a relationship during van life.

 And finally, learn to acknowledge when your partner does or says something nice.
 Reward their effort with kindness and affection in return!

-8. Motivate & Encourage Each Other
+8. Motivate and Encourage Each Other

 There are few things better at strengthening a bond between two people than when a couple works to motivate and encourage each other through adversity.